-No matter if your volunteering in Central America or living in China for a semester, planning ahead and making sure you're prepared is vital.
-If you're planning on taking online classes while living abroad, it even more important for you to be prepared -- for living AND taking your classes!
-Let me help you out.
+No matter if your volunteering in Central America or living in China for a semester, planning ahead and making sure you're prepared is vital, especially if you'll also be taking online classes.
+I

 Taking classes online while volunteering isn't for everyone, but we do have volunteers who take a class or two during their semester abroad.
 You'll have lots of free time since you're only volunteering part time, but it's up to you whether you want to fill that free time with riding your bike to get smoothies with your group or for studying up for you next test.
 If you do decide to bust out some credits while you live abroad, check out these tips below to help you get ready for it.